InspiryThemes/realhomes-docs/docs/index.md

 ## Summary of Recent Updates

-This section highlights the combined updates from the three most recent releases up to **v4.5.1**.
-These versions introduce exciting new features, major enhancements, and important fixes to make RealHomes even more powerful and flexible.
+This section highlights the major updates introduced in **v4.5.1** and previous versions.

 ---